Aldanondo often creates work in the public spaces of New York City

 Samsung USA - Featured artist

-ArtScope Magazine - Winner.
+ArtScope Magazine - Competition Winner.
 Juried by The Milken Family Foundation, The Newport Contemporary Art Museum and the Colby College Museum.

 PRESS